 12. Watch The Northern Lights

 When you’re this far north, spotting the Northern Lights is always a possibility.
-While Kirkenes may not be as popular as places like Tromso for Northern Lights viewing in Norway, it’s northern location makes it a great spot for viewing the Aurora.
-It was cloudy during our three days in Kirkenes, but a clear night means an excellent chance of viewing the polar lights in Kirkenes.
+While Kirkenes may not be as popular as places like Tromso for Northern Lights viewing in Norway, its northern location makes it a great spot for viewing the Aurora.
+It was cloudy during our three days in Kirkenes, but a clear night meant an excellent chance to view the polar lights in Kirkenes.

 You can check out this website to see if the Northern Lights are active during your visit to Kirkenes.
 We did get lucky on our Northern Lights cruise and saw an incredible show in Svolvaer and on the water near Tromso.